 Tonga's Membership in International Organizations

-Tonga has close relations with its Pacific neighbors.
-Tonga and the United States belong to a number of the same international organizations, including the United Nations, International Monetary Fund, World Bank, Asian Development Bank, International Atomic Energy Agency, and World Trade Organization, the Pacific Community, and the Secretariat of the Regional Environmental Programme.
+Tonga and the United States belong to a number of the same international organizations, including the United Nations, International Monetary Fund, World Bank, Asian Development Bank, International Atomic Energy Agency, the World Trade Organization, the Pacific Community, and the Secretariat of the Regional Environmental Programme.
 Tonga also belongs to the Pacific Islands Forum, of which the United States is a Dialogue Partner.

 Tonga has no embassy in Washington, DC, but has a permanent representative to the United Nations in New York who is also accredited as ambassador to the United States.
 Tonga maintains a Consulate-General in San Francisco, California.

 More information about Tonga is available from the Department of State and other sources, some of which are listed here